AdebolaShelby/data-scraping/README.md

 # web-scraping and data analysis

-To accomplish this task, we will employ Splinter for automated web browsing and Beautiful Soup for parsing HTML.
-The objective is to meticulously identify various HTML elements present on a webpage, including their respective IDs and class attributes.
-This knowledge will enable us to efficiently extract specific information, ranging from HTML tables to recurring elements, such as multiple news articles, found on the webpage.
+To complete this task, I will use Splinter for automated web browsing and Beautiful Soup for parsing HTML.
+The goal is to carefully identify different HTML elements on a webpage, along with their corresponding IDs and class attributes.
+This understanding will help me efficiently extract specific information, such as HTML tables or recurring elements like multiple news articles found on the webpage.

 **This challenge consists of two technical products.**